pandurang90/pandurang90.github.io/_posts/2013-4-24-deploying-rails-application-on-openshift.md

-Hi,
-Want to deploy your Ruby on Rails application on openshift ? then follow these steps,
+Want to deploy your Ruby on Rails application on openshift? then follow these steps,

 1) Go to http://www.openshift.com and create an account